"Why the Hell isn't this on DVD yet?" -- Number 18

 And not only is this film not on DVD yet, it has never been released on home video in any form, extremely surprising for a film with all this talent both in front of and behind the camera.
 It has, however, turned up on the Sundance Channel and On Demand in recent months, so perhaps it is finally being rediscovered after 35 years.

 Weld's Maria Wyeth tells us in the opening scene that she tries to live in the now and isn't fond of many people, and we quickly find out she isn't kidding.
 In an era with many character studies of cultural misfits, Weld is every bit as alienated as Jack Nicholson was in FIVE EASY PIECES, but unlike Nicholson’s Bobby Dupea, she doesn't lash out verbally or physically at people.
-Instead she fires her gun at inanimate objects on and off the firing range, drives very fast on freeways and more dangerous terrain, has affairs, and just withdraws from almost everyone.
+Instead she fires her gun at inanimate objects on and off the firing range, drives very fast on freeways and more dangerous terrain, has affairs, and eventually shuns almost everyone.
 She is a former star of drive-in fare who retired after marriage to Roarke (her former director) and tells us her story in flashback from inside a sanitarium.
 What drove her there?
 Her unhappy marriage?
 Her inability to reach her autistic daughter?
 A pregnancy from an affair, and subsequent abortion?
-Or all of the above and more?
+Or all of the above?

 Weld’s only true friend is Perkins, closeted husband to Tammy Grimes (she personifies the shallow Hollywood lifestyle Weld has come to despise).
 In their scenes together Weld and Perkins display the same great chemistry they had in PRETTY POISON.
 Perkins underplays nicely, wistfully; he’s just the way you’d picture someone who has to endure a sham marriage (and listening to Grimes).